Belostok, Tomsk Oblast: History

 The Polish settlers came to Siberia as part of the colonization efforts of the Stolypin reform.

 In the beginning Polish settlers were doing fairly well and the village developed quickly, but the situation changed after the October Revolution.
 At the time of the Soviet Union the residents of Belostok resisted compulsory collectivisation for a long time, refused to join the kolkhoz, fought for the right to keep their identity and religion.

-Between 1936–1938, Poles were affected by mass repressions on the part of the NKVD: attempts were made to ban the use of the Polish language at school, orders undermining everyday life were sent, severe punishments were imposed, and matters of faith and tradition were interfered into.
+Between 1936 and 1938, Poles were affected by mass repressions on the part of the NKVD: attempts were made to ban the use of the Polish language at school, orders undermining everyday life were sent, severe punishments were imposed, and matters of faith and tradition were interfered into.
 Finally, the residents of Bilostok gave in, and the village was collectivized.
 Soon afterwards the Polish operation of the NKVD arrested more than one hundred men from Belostok.
 The accused were subjected to sham trials, sentenced to death and murdered in the nearby Krivosheino.
 Afterward their bodies were thrown into the Ob River without informing their families about their fate of their grandparents, parents, and sons killed.

 The truth about the NKVD crime was published only in 1993 by Wasyl Haniewicz, the researcher of the history of Poles in the Tomsk Oblast, who published the book Białostocka tragedia [The Belostok Tragedy] based on archival documents and eyewitness accounts.